ClojureBridge/organizing/Letters-to-students.md

 >
 > Hey folks,
 >
-> I hope you're super psyched about the RailsBridge Workshop for Women on March 30 & 31 at Pivotal Labs!
+> I hope you're super psyched about the RailsBridge Workshop for Women on (DATES PLEASE) at Pivotal Labs!
 >
-> Please take this survey about your experience with programming by this Friday, March 16 at 5pm.
+> Please take this survey about your experience with programming by this Friday, (INSERT DATE) at 5pm.
 It should take about 45 seconds to three minutes depending on how long you think about your answers.
 Don't overanalyze ... whether you mark "No" or "Yes" or write "I'm an expert!" for everything, we'll find a place for you.
 >
 > After 5pm this Friday, we'll start moving people who haven't finished the survey from the "Yes" list to the Waiting list.
 Don't let it be you!
 (Also, if you realize you can't make it, please kindly change your RSVP to reflect that.)
 >